-(b) Confidential commercial information means records provided to LSC by a submitter that arguably contain material exempt from release under Exemption 4 of the FOIA, 5 U.S.C.
-552(b)(4), because disclosure could reasonably be expected to cause substantial competitive harm.
+(b) Confidential commercial information means records provided to LSC by a submitter that arguably contain material exempt from release under Exemption 4 of the FOIA, 5

-(c) Duplication means the process of making a copy of a requested record pursuant to this part in a form appropriate for release in response to a
+U.S.C.
+552(b)(4).

-FOIA request.
+(c) Duplication means the process of making a copy of a requested record pursuant to this part in a form appropriate for release in response to a FOIA request.